bitdeli/bitdeli-docs/src/overview.rst

 mobile or web application who produce events in the course of using the application.
 Events produced by a user are condensed to a user **profile** by the profile script.

-The user is identified by a unique user identifier, *UID*, that is specied in each input event.
+The user is identified by a unique user identifier, *UID*, that is specified in each input event.
 The *UID* also identifies the profile corresponding to the user.

 A profile is a `JSON <http://json.org>`_ object.
 The exact structure (schema) of the object depends